ahmedkaludi/accelerated-mobile-pages/readme.txt

 11. Pingdom Speed Report for AMP

 == Changelog ==

+= 1.0.68 (9th November 2020) =
+* Fixed: Validation error occurs when input type image is added #4785
+* Fixed: Featured images are not showing when "Enable lazy load images" option is enabled in the "DEUS" Theme #4710
+* Fixed: AMP Push Notification - Dropdown issue #4812
+* Fixed: Italic style caption of gallery #4806
+* Fixed: The canonical links are not generating for the coupon store when YOAST Plugin is active with AMPFORWP #4811
+* Fixed: Content not displayed in AMP post/pages with plain permalink #4814
+* Fixed: Tables created with 2 columns displaying 1 extra column on mobile view #4765
+* Fixed: Content appearing in excerpt on single post #4798
+* Fixed: Code improvment for amp pagebuilder's category-module #4660

 = 1.0.67 (4th November 2020) =
 * Improvement: Optimize Pagespeed score by implimenting AMP video lightbox #4531